Are Rat Terriers Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Luxating Patella screening, Hip Dysplasia screening, Allergies screening

 Rat Terriers should receive breed-specific screening for luxating patella starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Rat Terrier Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Rat Terrier ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Rat Terrier ownership.

 More Rat Terrier Guides